DevOpsPlayground/HashiCorp-Vault-plugin-with-GO/readme.md

 }
 ```

 Next we can add the crud operations for this file.
-Copy all the code below to the bottem of the file, its is similar to the other paths we have made:
+Copy all the code below to the bottem of the `path_player_stats.go` file, its is similar to the other paths we have made:

 ```go
 func (r *stats) toResponceData() map[string]interface{} {